openvinotoolkit/datumaro/docs/pascal_voc_user_manual.md

 ## Using from code

 There are few examples of working with Pascal VOC dataset from code.
-Some examples of using the Pascal VOC dataset from code are also available in the [tests](../tests/test_voc_format.py).
+Some examples are also available in the [tests](../tests/test_voc_format.py).

 ### Example 1